FreeFlyingSheep/stock-analysis/configs/api/README.md

   - Use these definitions to guide parsing and detect upstream changes.
 - `params` (when present): wrapper object structure expected by the API.

+## YAML structure (Yahoo)

+- Yahoo specs focus on response schema only; request details are handled by `yfinance` in the adapter.

 ## Adding or updating an endpoint

 1. Copy a nearby YAML as a template.
-2. Set `api.id`, `api.name`, `request.method`, and `request.url` to match the upstream endpoint.
+2. Set `api.id`, `api.name`, `request.method`, and `request.url` to match the upstream endpoint (CNInfo only).
-3. Document every request param with type, required flag, and fixed `value` when applicable.
+3. Document every request param with type, required flag, and fixed value when applicable.
-4. Mirror the response shape using existing conventions; keep static `value` entries for known invariants.
+4. Mirror the response shape using existing conventions; keep static value entries for known invariants.
-5. Capture a fresh real response into `data/api/<provider>/<endpoint>.json` and confirm it matches the schema.
+5. Capture a fresh real response into `data/api/<provider>/<id>.json` and confirm it matches the schema.

+## Related files

+- CNInfo adapter: `src/stock_analysis/adapters/cninfo.py`
+- Yahoo adapter: `src/stock_analysis/adapters/yahoo.py`
+- Sample data: `data/api/README.md`

 ## Notes